 THE MAIN WAYS IN WHICH THE COURSE HAS CHANGED SINCE LAST TIME AS A RESULT OF STUDENT FEEDBACK:

-The structure of the course has changed from a Double Method to a Single Method which focuses only on Stages 4 & 5. • The number of assessment tasks have been reduced.
+- The structure of the course has changed from a Double Method to a Single Method which focusses only on Stage 6 Chemistry. - The number of tasks have been reduced.

 STUDENT LEARNING OUTCOMES